ipis-mjkim/caueeg-dataset/README.md

 pprint.pprint(test_dataset[0])
 ```

-If you want to load only the specified splits of the benchmark, here is the example:
+If you want to specify the split and benchmark, here is the way:

 ```python
 config, test_dataset = load_caueeg_task_split(dataset_path='local/dataset/caueeg-dataset/',